sdamerdji/pmf/README.md

 - **Win**: You win when the Founder reaches the PMF square!
 - **Lose**: You lose when your runway reaches 0 months

+### AI Player Mode:

+The game includes AI players that can automatically play through the maze:

+- AI only sees what would be visible to a human player
+- The AI makes a move every 0.5 seconds
+- User controls are disabled in AI mode

+#### OpenAI Player (Intelligent AI):

+- Uses OpenAI's API to make informed decisions based on the game state
+- Requires an OpenAI API key set in your environment
+- Makes strategic decisions to find PMF more efficiently

+#### DumbPlayer (Random AI):

+- Makes completely random moves
+- No API key required
+- Useful for baseline comparison against the intelligent AI

 Good luck finding Product-Market Fit before you run out of money!